angelineqee/google_signin/README.md

 If error persists, check if you have the correct SHA-1 and SHA-256 key for your android app.
 To do this, run `cd android` and `gradlew signingReport`.
 This should print out the app's SHA-1 and SHA-256 key for you.
 Register the SHA-1 and SHA-256 key in your Firbase project at the Firebase console.

+## Git Cheat Sheet
+git init - initialize an existing directory as a Git repository git status - show modified files in working directory, staged for your next commit git add [file] - add a file as it looks now to your next commit (stage) git commit -m “[descriptive message]” - commit your staged content as a new commit snapshot git remote add [alias] [url] - add a git URL as an alias git push [alias] [branch] - Transmit local branch commits to the remote repository branch